scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 ## How to execute two-phase commit transactions

 To execute a two-phase commit transaction, you must get the transaction manager instance.
-Then, the coordinator process can begin or start the transaction, and the participant can process the transaction.
+Then, the Coordinator process can begin or start the transaction, and the participant can process the transaction.

 ### Get a `TwoPhaseCommitTransactionManager` instance